ariary/tacos/README.md

 # tacos 🌮
 <sup>(reverse `socat`)</sup>

-Spawn a pty in your reverse shell to automaticcaly make it interactive.
+Spawn a pty in your reverse shell to automaticaly make it interactive.

 Equivalent of:
 ```shell